HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers

 \HFIPay{} solves this by decoupling \emph{identifier routing}, \emph{recipient binding}, \emph{sender-side quote verification}, and \emph{claim authorization}.
 The sender specifies only a human-friendly identifier such as an email address.
 The relay privately resolves that identifier to a registered recipient record, samples a random \texttt{intentId}, derives a one-time deposit address, and commits only an intent-specific blinded binding $\rho_i$ together with the quoted payment metadata on-chain.
 In the verified-quote deployment, the relay must additionally provide the sender with an attested quote proving that the quoted $\rho_i$ is tied to the intended recipient's hidden binding handle.
 The recipient later claims by proving control of the deterministic identity bound to that blinded value.

-The key properties are: \begin{enumerate} \item \textbf{Enumeration resistance.} No on-chain data reveals which funded intents belong to a known email, phone number, or social handle. \item \textbf{Pre-claim unlinkability.} Multiple pre-claim payments to the same identifier do not expose a reusable public recipient tag. \item \textbf{Post-quote claim correctness.} Once a sender has accepted a valid quote and the resulting intent stores the quoted blinded-binding tuple, claim authorization is enforced on-chain by a zero-knowledge proof rather than by relay discretion. \item \textbf{Device-portable recovery.} The recipient can rederive the same deterministic identity across devices using \VADAR{}, avoiding a public identifier registry. \item \textbf{Crypto-invisibility.} In an integrated client flow, neither sender nor recipient needs to handle chain-specific addresses or gas manually. \item \textbf{Cross-chain routing.} Combined with an \NVM{} architecture, the same claim mechanism can release funds onto a different destination VM. \end{enumerate}
+The key properties are: \begin{enumerate} \item \textbf{Enumeration resistance.} No on-chain data reveals which funded intents belong to a known email, phone number, or social handle. \item \textbf{Pre-claim unlinkability.} Multiple pre-claim payments to the same identifier do not expose a reusable public recipient tag. \item \textbf{Post-quote claim correctness.} Once a sender has accepted a valid quote and the resulting intent stores the quoted blinded-binding tuple, claim authorization is enforced on-chain by a zero-knowledge proof rather than by relay discretion. \item \textbf{Device-portable recovery.} Because the recipient identity is a deterministic function of a recoverable root, the recipient can rederive the same identity across devices from sealed root material, avoiding a public identifier registry. \item \textbf{Relayer-assisted operation.} In an integrated client flow, relays may sponsor fees so users are not required to manage native gas tokens directly. \end{enumerate}

 Informally, \HFIPay{} aims to provide the UX of ``send to email'' while keeping identifier resolution private and moving the spending authority check onto the chain.